 If you’re less technically-inclined but still want to contribute, you can visit ACES Central, an AMPAS run community.
-There you can connect with other film and video professionals who are exploring the future of ACES, and learn how other end users and ACES certified partners are adopting the technology.
+There you can connect with other film and video professionals who are exploring the future of ACES.
+And you can learn how other end-users and ACES certified partners are adopting the technology.

 The good news about ACES’ continuous development is that new versions are always intended to be backwards compatible.
-Data encoded using older versions of ACES can be opened using a newer version of ACES that an application uses, though this may cause some differences in image representation compared to the original project.
-Many applications offer the ability to switch the version of ACES being used, so that you can match the appropriate version to the original project.
+Data encoded using older versions of ACES can be opened using a newer version of ACES that an application uses.
+Though this may cause some differences in image representation compared to the original project.
+Many applications offer the ability to switch the version of ACES being used.
+This lets you match the appropriate version to the original project.

 The most up-to-date official version of ACES is 1.1.
 Many applications do not yet support it, so version 1.03 remains the most widely supported version currently.